Richard Quine: Child actor

 Born in Detroit, Quine's father was an actor.
 Quine's family moved to Los Angeles when he was six years old.
 As a child, he began working as a radio actor and became a minor radio star.
 He then appeared in vaudeville before moving on to stage roles.

 Quine made his film debut in the drama Cavalcade (1933).
 He could also be seen in The World Changes (1933) (alongside a young Mickey Rooney), Counsellor-at-Law (1933), Jane Eyre (1934, as John Reed), Dames (1934), Wednesday's Child (1934) with Frankie Thomas, Little Men (1934), Life Returns (1935), A Dog of Flanders (1935) with Thomas, and Dinky (1935) with Jackie Cooper.

 New York

 Quine left Los Angeles for New York City to return to stage acting.
 In 1939, Quine made his Broadway debut in the Jerome Kern/Oscar Hammerstein II stage musical Very Warm for May in 1939, which ran for 59 performances.
-The following year, he was cast as Frank Lippincott in the hit Broadway production of My Sister Eileen starring Shirley Booth which was a hit.
+The following year, he was cast as Frank Lippincott in the Broadway production of My Sister Eileen starring Shirley Booth which was a hit.